-Do not wear headphones while driving.
-This can create a traffic hazard and is illegal in some areas.
-Even though some headphones let you hear outside sounds when you listen at normal levels, they still can present a traffic hazard.
+Do not wear an earphone or headphones while you drive a vehicle or ride a bicycle.
+This can create a traffic hazard and can be illegal in some areas.
+Even though some earphones and headphones let you hear some outside sounds when you listen at normal levels, they still can present a traffic hazard.